PrannavP/Medium-Unlocker-Chrome-Extension/README.md

 ## Contributing

 We welcome contributions to improve this extension.
-If you'd like to contribute or report issues, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more details.
+If you'd like to contribute or report issues, please feel free to do so.